MartinWie/gptcli/README.md

 * Testing
 * Add conversation mode
 * Add option to select default model in config
+* Add option to set the token limit for the conversation modes history
 * Add option to disable streaming and only print the full response